 Selecting Replacement Windows: What Makes a Window Energy Efficient

-They can lose as much as 30% of your heating and cooling, according to the U.S. Department of Energy.
-So, it’s crucial that your replacement windows are the smartest match for the temps in Sheridan.
+They can release as much as 30% of your heating and cooling, according to the U.S. Department of Energy.
+So, it’s essential that your replacement windows are the smartest option for the climate in Sheridan.

-In designing your new windows, here are a few things to think over.
+In designing your new windows, here are a few things to consider.

 Window Panes: One, Two or Three?

-Window panes are one of the most essential pieces of an energy-efficient window.
-We recommend choosing at minimum double-pane windows, because single-pane windows are especially inefficient.
-They’re also liable to seeping air and affecting your home’s comfort.
+Window panes are one of the most critical components of an energy-efficient window.
+We recommend choosing at minimum double-pane windows, as single-pane windows are very inefficient.
+They’re also predisposed to seeping air and influencing your home’s comfort.

-If your budget allows it, upgrading to ENERGY STAR® windows will help decrease energy expenses and save you more money over the long run.
-That’s since they work hard to keep your house’s ambiance in balance, regardless of the conditions outside.
+If your budget allows it, upgrading to ENERGY STAR® windows will help decrease energy costs and save you more money over the long run.
+That’s due to the fact they work hard to keep your residence’s temp in balance, no matter the climate outside.

 - $101–$583 annually when replacing single-pane windows.